cdapio/cdap/cdap-docs/developer-guide/source/administration/installation.rst

 Do this on each of the boxes that are being used for the CDAP components; our recommended installation is a minimum of two boxes.

 This will download and install the latest version of CDAP with all of its dependencies.

+For instructions on enabling CDAP Security, see :doc:`CDAP Security; <security>` and in particular, see the instructions for :ref:`configuring the properties of cdap-site.xml. <enabling-security>`

 When all the packages and dependencies have been installed, you can start the services on each of the CDAP boxes by running this command::

   for i in `ls /etc/init.d/ | grep cdap` ; do sudo service $i restart ; done